chef/automate/components/docs-chef-io/content/automate/ha_common.md

 - AmazonAPIGatewayAdministrator
 - AmazonS3FullAccess

-These permissions can either be directly added to the user or via IAM Group.
+Add the permissions directly to the user or via IAM Group.

 {{< note >}}

 Keep access key ID and secret access key handy.
-Refer [access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) page for detailed information on regenerating access key ID and secret access key.
+Refer to [access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) page for detailed information on regenerating access key ID and secret access key.

 {{< /note >}}

-Once we have an AWS account, we'll need to create an IAM user to programmatically interact with it and to configure our AWS CLI (command-line interface).
+Once we have an AWS account, we'll need to create an IAM user to interact with it programmatically and configure the AWS CLI (command-line interface).
 Amazon IAM enables you to manage users and user permissions in AWS.
 You can create one or more IAM users in your AWS account.
-You might create an IAM user for someone who needs access to your AWS console, or when you have a new application that needs to make API calls to AWS.
+You might create an IAM user for someone who needs access to your AWS console or when you have a new application that needs to make API calls to AWS.
 This is to add an extra layer of security to your AWS account.

 ### Creating an IAM User

 1. Navigate to your AWS account.
 2. Select *IAM* from the list of services from the AWS console.
 The *IAM dashboard* screen appears.

     {{< figure src="/images/automate/ha_aws_iam.png" alt="AWS IAM Dashboard">}}

 3. Select *Users* from the *Access management* menu on the left.
 4. Select *Add Users*.
 The *Set User Details* screen appears.
 5. Type the user name for the new user and other necessary details.

     {{< figure src="/images/automate/ha_aws_iam_user.png" alt="AWS IAM User Creation">}}

-6. Check the *Access key - Programmatic access* box under *Select AWS access type* section.
+6. Check the *Access key - Programmatic access* box under the *Select AWS access type* section.

     {{< figure src="/images/automate/ha_aws_iam_paccess.png" alt="AWS IAM User - Programmetic Access">}}

     This is the sign-in name for AWS.
 If you want to add multiple users, choose to Add another user for each additional user and type their user names.
 You can add up to 10 users at one time.

-This account will be used by your AWS CLI and will be connecting to the AWS API directly by not using the Management Console.
+    This account will be used by your AWS CLI and will connect to the AWS API directly by not using the Management Console.

 7. Select *Next: Permissions*.
 8. Select *Attach existing policies directly*.
 Filter the policies by keyword: IAM.
 For this user, select IAMFullAccess from the list of available policies.
 The IAMFullAccess policy enables this user to create and manage user permissions in AWS.

     {{< figure src="/images/automate/ha_aws_iam_policy.png" alt="AWS IAM User Policy">}}

 9. Set the user permissions.
 10. Search for **AdministratorAccess* and select the policy.